Last Updated on

 The purpose of a grout sealer is to prevent water and any other external matter from staining or penetrating the grout or tile it is used on.

-The same applies to all natural stones like granite, sandstone, marble, travertine.
+The same applies to all natural stones like granite, sandstone, white marble, travertine.
 Its best to get them sealed with a quality natural tile sealer before any work is done.

 So to translate this into terms you want to hear:

 If you are installing natural stone tiles or counters in your home, you require a quality sealant to prevent any oil and water based stains.
 A sealant product will also save time with easy cleaning and maintain the finish of your expensive stone.

 To achieve a natural look: Use Aqua Mix Sealer’s Gold

 To achieve an enhanced color, always wet look: Use Miracle Sealants Seal & Enhance